Philipp Bouhler: Nazi functionary

-Bouhler's office was responsible for all correspondence for Hitler, which included private and internal communications as well as responding to public inquiries (for example, requests for material help, godfathership, jobs, clemency, NSDAP business, and birthday wishes).
-His personal adjutant was SS-Sturmbannführer Karl Freiherr Michel von Tüßling.
-By 1944, much of the functions of the Kanzlei des Führers were absorbed by the Party Chancellery (Parteikanzlei) under Martin Bormann.
+Bouhler's office was responsible for Hitler's correspondence, which included private and internal communications as well as responding to public inquiries (for example, requests for material help, godfathership, jobs, clemency, NSDAP business, and birthday wishes).
+These types of responsibility and his direct access to Hitler made Bouhler one of the "major players in Hitler's propaganda system".
+Bouhler's personal adjutant was SS-Sturmbannführer Karl Freiherr Michel von Tüßling.
+By 1944, many of the Kanzlei des Führers office functions were absorbed by the Party Chancellery (Parteikanzlei) under Martin Bormann, who tried his best to limit all access to Hitler by other party leaders.